jump to

 Share of revenue

 HHLA’s rail companies operate a comprehensive transport and terminal network for container transportation and connect ports on the North and Baltic seas, as well as the Northern Adriatic, with their hinterland.
-Truck transports in the local area and in European long-distance traffic as well as transhipments in the Port of Hamburg round off the service portfolio.
+Truck transports in the local area and in European long-distance traffic as well as transshipments in the Port of Hamburg round off the service portfolio.

 To the Intermodal segment